Asymptotics for Strassen's Optimal Transport Problem: Introduction

-Here for two distributions $P$ and $Q$ defined on the same measurable space, $\left\Vert P-Q\right\Vert :=\sup_{A}P(A)-Q(A)$ denotes the TV distance between $P$ and $Q$, where the supremum is taken with respect to all possible measurable sets $A$.
-In \cite{strassen1965existence}, Strassen provided a duality theorem for Strassen's OT problem defined above.
-Such a duality theorem can be seen as a particular form (i.e., the $\left\{ 0,1\right\} $-valued cost form) of the Kantorovich duality theorem.
-Due to the particular form of the dual formula, the Strassen duality theorem connects Strassen's OT problem to the Lévy--Prokhorov metric, if we set $\left(\mathcal{X},\tau_{1}\right)=\left(\mathcal{Y},\tau_{2}\right)$ to be the same Polish space and take a metric on this space as the cost function $c$.
+Here $\Vert P-Q\Vert_{\mathrm{TV}}:=\sup_{A}P(A)-Q(A)$ denotes the TV distance between two distributions $P$ and $Q$ defined on the same measurable space, where the supremum is taken with respect to all possible measurable sets $A$.
+Similarly to Monge--Kantorovich's OT problem, Strassen's OT problem also admits a dual representation, which was first given by Strassen \cite{strassen1965existence}.
+Such a dual representation can be seen as a particular form (i.e., the $\{0,1\}$-valued cost version) of the Kantorovich duality theorem.
+If $\{(x,y):c(x,y)>\alpha\}=\emptyset$ for given $c$ and $\alpha$, then, obviously $\mathcal{G}_{\alpha}(P_{X},P_{Y})=0$.
+To exclude this trivial case, we make the following assumption.